AlvGJ-UGR/wifi-csi-presence-sensing/docs/acquisition_protocol.md

 Every field is mandatory except `notes_ref`.
 If a field is genuinely unknown, write `"unknown"` explicitly — do not omit the key.
 Silent omission is what makes datasets impossible to audit later.

+### Consent fields (ADR-010)

+- `participant_consent_obtained` is mandatory whenever `num_people > 0`.
+A
+  session with people and no recorded consent is not a valid session — do not backfill this field after the fact from memory; obtain and record consent before capturing.
+- `participant_ids` holds anonymised codes only (e.g. `P01`, `P02`) — never
+  real names.
+Keep the mapping from code to real identity, if you need one at all, outside this repository entirely (e.g. a private, access-controlled note), never in `data/`.
+- These fields exist to make the ethical scope in `README.md` → "Ética y consentimiento" operationally enforced, not just stated.

+## Tooling

+`tools/capture_session.py` automates producing a session folder in this exact format directly from a live serial capture — see `tools/README.md` for usage and an important caveat about the raw CSV schema below (the column layout depends on the exact firmware build in use, which is not yet finalised).

+`tools/validate_session.py` checks a captured session folder against this schema and the ADR-010 consent requirements.
+Run it right after each capture, before trusting the session — see `tools/README.md`.

 ## Raw CSV format (`csi_raw.csv`)